zkonstas/Secure-File-System/README.md

 ## Description

-This project is an implementation of a secure file system to illustrate basic security mechanisms used in most commercial software.
+This project is an implementation of a secure file system to illustrate basic security mechanisms used in most commercial pieces of software.
 The basic functionality of the system supports the secure storage and retrieval of objects (files of any type) for all users of the operating system.
 Additional, more powerful access control is provided by assigning access control lists to objects.
-Finally, all objects are encrypted using the openssl library and are accessed through a passphrase.
+Finally, all objects are encrypted using the openssl library and can be accessed through a passphrase.

 ## Commands
 The system supports six command as explained below:

 **objput obj -k passphrase**
-Read the contents of an object *obj" from stdin and store it using the passphrase *passphrase*
+Read the contents of an object *obj" from stdin and store the object using the passphrase *passphrase*

 **objget obj -k passphrase**
-Retrieve an object *obj* using the passphrase "passphrase and write its contents to stdout
+Retrieve an object *obj* using the valid passphrase *passphrase* and write its contents to stdout

 **objlist [-l]**
 List all of the objects belonging to the current user.
 If the optional *-l* parameter is given then the size of each object is also displayed

 **objsetacl obj**
-Read an access control list from stdin set it to the object *obj* (replacing the old one)
+Read an access control list from stdin and set it to the object *obj* (replacing the old one)

 **objgetacl obj**
 Retrieve the current access control list of the object *obj* and write it to stdout

 **objtestacl -a access obj**
-Test weather the current user has some "access" (rwxpv) for the object *obj*.
+Test weather the current user has the supplied *access* (any combination of *rwxpv*) for the object *obj*.
 The command outputs "allowed" or "denied" to stdout based on if the supplied kind of access is permitted

 ### Details

-When trying to create a file that already exists, the file is overwritten with the new input data and it's acl is reverted back to the default
+- When trying to create a file that already exists, the file is overwritten with the new input data and it's acl is reverted back to the default.

-Whenever an empty acl tries to replace an existing acl, the existing acl is not changed.
+- Whenever an empty acl tries to replace an existing acl, the existing acl is not changed.

 ## System Architecture and Access Control